mozilla-iam/cis/docs/Profiles.md

   will validate profiles that contains data from both Core and Extended profiles in the same document.
 - The **Core profile** schema is available at <https://person-api.sso.mozilla.com/schema/v2/profile/core>.
 - The **Extended profile** schema is available at <https://person-api.sso.mozilla.com/schema/v2/profile/extended>.

+When using these schemas, you *should* attempt to fetch the latest version every time (it's fine to cache it for some period of time, but the schemas may sometimes be updated).

 ### Core vs Extended profiles principles